How Many Car Insurance Claims Are Too Many?

 How to Manage Claim Frequency Strategically

 Smart drivers treat their claims history like a financial asset — something to protect and spend wisely.
-Here's how to manage your claim frequency without leaving money on the table:
+Here's how to manage your claim frequency without leaving money on the table.

 Know When to File vs. Pay Out of Pocket

 The break-even analysis is simple: if the repair cost is close to or below your deductible, pay out of pocket.
 If the damage significantly exceeds your deductible and you don't have recent claims on record, filing makes more sense.
+Deciding when not to file a car insurance claim often comes down to this one calculation.

 Pros